Ancient bears that roamed Ellesmere Island had a sweet tooth

 Ellesmere Island was also inhabited by a now-extinct sort of beaver, smaller in size than the beavers we’re familiar with today, but relatives of a gigantic variety of the animal that existed in the Yukon before the last ice age.
 Thanks to Ellesmere Island’s beavers, a pond built by them ended up preserving the bones of many now-extinct creatures, including the bear.

 These bones were retrieved over a 20-year period by Museum of Nature researchers.
-These excavations were first led by Richard Harrington, a now-retired distinguished researcher with the museum.
-Rybczynski first worked with Harrington at the site as an undergraduate student and later went on to lead excavations herself.
+These excavations were first led by Richard Harington, a now-retired distinguished researcher with the museum.
+Rybczynski first worked with Harington at the site as an undergraduate student and later went on to lead excavations herself.

 Modern bears have developed teeth that are better suited to munching on plants, with more prominent molars than the now-extinct primitive bears of Ellesmere Island.
 These primitive bears, identified by scientists as Protarctos abstrusus, also had flatter foreheads and higher crests on the top of their skulls.